-- Make appropriate progress in fulfilling the IDP - Meet regularly with a Regional Group, usually on a monthly basis but at least seven times per academic year
+- Make appropriate progress in fulfilling the IDP. - Meet regularly with a regional learning group, usually on a monthly basis but at least seven times per year.

-- Maintain contact with the advisor
+- Maintain contact with the advisor.

-- Register every semester
+- Register every semester.

-- Attend the summer Leadership Conference
+- Attend the annual Roundtable conference.

-- Participate in online discussions
+- Participate in online discussions.

-- Meet financial obligations to the university
+- Meet financial obligations to the university.

-- Maintain employment throughout the program
+- Maintain employment throughout the program.